The 7 Pineapple Benefits That Will Keep You Snacking

 2. Boosts Immunity and Suppresses Inflammation

-Winter is coming, and that doesn’t just mean the start of the final Game of Thrones season.
-The changing weather results in more people contracting the common cold and flu as well as a flare up of seasonal allergies.
+Winter is coming.
+And while we’re all worried about the coronavirus, the changing weather results in more people contracting the common cold and flu as well as a flare up of seasonal allergies.

 With its high concentrate of vitamins including vitamin C, consuming pineapple is a good way to fortify your immune system to prevent yourself from falling ill.
 A study conducted on over 90 children showed that those who ate canned pineapples had a lower risk of contracting viral or bacterial infections.
 The digestive enzyme, bromelain, is also said to reduce signs of inflammation.